Small scale equidistribution of Hecke eigenforms at infinity: Introduction

 where

 with

-\end{enumerate} \end{thm} For the precise form of $B_\theta$ and $\norm{\cdot}_{2,1}$ we refer to \eqref{Btheta} and \eqref{sobolev-again}.
+\end{enumerate} \end{thm} For the precise form of $B_\theta(\cdot{,}\cdot)$ and $\norm{\cdot}_{2,1}$ we refer to \eqref{Btheta} and \eqref{sobolev-again}.

-Luo and Sarnak \cite[p.773]{LuoSarnak:2004a} proved that $L(\phi,1/2)$ is non-negative for $\phi$ a Hecke--Maass cusp form by realizing it as eigenvalue of the Hermitian form $B_0$.
+Luo and Sarnak \cite[p.773]{LuoSarnak:2004a} proved that $L(\phi,1/2)$ is non-negative for $\phi$ a Hecke--Maass cusp form by realizing it as an eigenvalue of the Hermitian form $B_0$.
 One may speculate whether $B_\theta(1_{B}\phi,1_{B}\phi)$ for $0<\theta \leq 1/2$ is also related to central values of $L$-functions.
 Irrespectively, we may use Theorem \ref{intro:QuantumVariance} to prove that $B_\theta(1_{B}\phi,1_{B}\phi)\geq 0$.
-Seeing this directly from the series representation in Theorem \ref{intro:QuantumVariance} \ref{finishline} seems difficult, and is as such surprising.
+Seeing this directly from the series representation in Theorem \ref{intro:QuantumVariance} \ref{finishline} seems difficult, and is, therefore, surprising.

 In fact this was our original motivation for extending $B_{\theta}$ in Theorem \ref{intro:QuantumVariance} \ref{extension} to a set containing $1_B\phi$.
 Notice that $1_B\phi$ together with incomplete Eisenstein series provide a basis for $1_B C_{0,0}^\infty(M)$.